 Colloidal Oatmeal

-If your skin feels tight after cleansing, your routine may be too harsh.
+If your skin feels squeaky clean or tight immediately after washing, your cleanser may be too aggressive.

 Over-Exfoliating